leipzig/standardized-velvet-assembly-report/README.md

 Requirements:
--velvet (velveth velvetg should be in your PATH)
+- velvet (velveth velvetg should be in your PATH)
--R (with Sweave)
+- R (with Sweave)
--pdflatex (usually part of TeTeX)
+- pdflatex (usually part of TeTeX)
--ggplot2 (from R prompt type install.packages("ggplot2","proto","xtable"))
+- ggplot2 (from R prompt type install.packages("ggplot2","proto","xtable"))
--Perl
+- Perl

 Optional:
--BLAT or BLAST (to generate alignments against a reference genome).
+- BLAT or BLAST (to generate alignments against a reference genome).
 If using BLAT, add faToTwoBit,gfClient,gfServer to your PATH.
 If using BLAST, add blastall and formatdb.

 Edit permute.sh to your liking, paying particular attention to the kmer, cvCut, expCov, and other flags